-Serve this easy dish of tofu and broccoli in a prepared Thai peanut satay sauce over rice or bean-thread noodles, a simple coleslaw dressed in sesame-ginger dressing, strips of red bell pepper, and cherry tomatoes.
+Serve this easy recipe of tofu and broccoli in a Thai peanut satay sauce over rice or bean-thread noodles, a simple coleslaw dressed in sesame-ginger dressing, strips of red bell pepper, and cherry tomatoes.
 Thai peanut satay sauce provides a bold flavor and is surprisingly low in calories.

 - 1 tbsp safflower or other high-heat oil